TOLL FREE: 1-866-611-2665

 For example, ultrasound can help determine the composition of a lump, distinguishing between a cyst and a tumour.
 A cyst is a sac filled with fluid, which is mostly benign.
 A tumour is an area of complex tissue, which can be either benign or malignant.
 Ultrasound can usually help differentiate between benign and malignant tumours based on shape, location, and a number of other sonographic characteristics.
 Both cysts and tumours can be found in your skin, tissue, organs, and bones.

+Some ultrasound exams require preparation before the exam.
 For example, for an abdominal ultrasound, you will be asked to fast and have nothing to eat or drink (except water) for six hours prior to your exam.
-For some obstetrical ultrasounds, you will need to arrive with a full bladder.
+For some obstetrical and pelvis ultrasounds, you will need to arrive with a full bladder.

 Your images will be uploaded to a provincial picture archiving and communication system (PACS) – this technology provides electronic storage and convenient access to your medical images from multiple sources, such as your doctor, specialists, hospitals, and walk-in clinics.